Maharashtra: BEST buses stoned during bandh, normal life unaffected

 Suburban and outstation trains on both the Central and Western Railways in Mumbai, Metro, monorail services, taxis and auto-rickshaws were plying normally in the financial capital.

 "There have been no reports of any attempt to stop taxis from plying," taxi union leader AL Quadros said.
 Tight security was in place at all train stations and no untoward incident has been reported till now, a Railway official said.
-Stray incidents of stone pelting on city buses were also reported from Solapur and Aurangabad districts, police said.
+Stray incidents of stone-pelting on city buses were also reported from Solapur and Aurangabad districts, police said.

 In Solapur, two unidentified men pelted stones at a city bus near Budhwar Peth, damaging its windshield, an official said.
 "Two unidentified persons pelted stones at a city bus at around 9 am, damaging the windshield," an officer attached to the Faujdar Chawdi police station said.

-In Aurangabad city, stones were pelted on a bus, in which windowpanes were shattered, the police added.
+In Aurangabad city, stones were pelted on a bus, in which window panes were shattered, the police added.
 The bandh received a poor response in Pune and Ahmednagar districts, where public transport remained largely unaffected, while commercial establishments and schools were open, they said.

 A group of 20 to 24 people tried to block a road near Dandekar Bridge on Sinhagad Road in Pune, but were soon dispersed, officials said.

 In another incident in Pune, a group of people stopped four to five civic buses on Dandekar Bridge but were quickly scattered, said Anant Waghmare, head of the traffic department at Pune Mahanagar Parivahan Mahamandal Ltd. "Our all operations are going on smoothly and there is no report of any untoward incident," he added.

 Joint Commissioner of Police Ravindra Shisave said adequate security arrangements have been made in Pune.
 Ambedkar said India's economy is in a bad shape.